lyonscode/lyonscode.github.io/_posts/2025-05-20-https-tryhackme-com-room-eviction.md

 This was a pretty simple room, but a nice taste of using the MITRE ATT&CK Navigator to identify potential threats to an organization.

+The Navigator has a lot of information to share, so it can feel a little daunting to make sense of it.
+With just a bit of practice, though, it becomes easy to make sense of and extract valuable information for an investigation!

 Tools used: MITRE ATT&CK Navigator